-At his back, Sulin shut the door.
+Behind him, Sulin shut the door.
 Leaning back on the heavy wood, his roommate groaned long and loud.
 “How could you do this to me?”
 His voice returned to its smooth, rolling accent.
 The elf originated from Stonebay, a city on the east coast and, although Sulin had lived here for twenty-odd years, his accent hadn’t left and had a habit of thickening whenever he was irritated, growing faster with each breath.
 “I’d finally gotten Tillie to agree to give me a chance.
 Finally.
 Do you understand that?
 Do have any idea how hard it is to win her favour?
 Do you?”

-He opened his mouth.
+Dylan opened his mouth.

-“Excruciatingly!”
+“Excruciatingly so!”
 Sulin marched across the room, pacing the gap between their beds and gesturing wildly. ”All you had to do was stay out of trouble for one night.
 One.”

 “You are horrid.”
 Sulin plonked next to him on the bed.
 Although the elf was far shorter than him, the man’s heavier build easily lifted Dylan’s half of the mattress.
 “Do you even listen to yourself when you flirt?”

 Laughter bubbled in his chest.
 He wasn’t the worst in the tower.
 There was Mark, whose idea of flirting tended to involve a lot of bragging on his prowess.
 Dylan knew he wasn’t all that bad at what he did, or at least the tower held those who were worse, but he also wasn’t the sort to blurt out how many he’d lain with or how loudly they screamed his name.
 Not when actions spoke far better.
 “Hey, at least I’m not wagging body parts in their face and hoping they get it like you do.”